 Unless you specifically request paper copies of the Fund's shareholder reports from the Fund or from your Financial Intermediary, such reports will be made available on the Fund's website (www.freif.com), and you will be notified by mail each time a report is posted and provided with a website link to access the report.
-You can request to receive Fund reports in paper free of charge by contacting the Fund, c/o Forum Capital Advisors LLC 240 Saint Paul Street, Suite 400, Denver, CO 80206, or by calling toll-free 888-267-1456 or by email to investorrelations@forumcapadvisors.com.
-Your election to receive reports in paper will apply to all funds held with your Financial Intermediary.
+You can request to receive Fund reports in paper free of charge by contacting your financial intermediary or contacting the Fund directly at, 240 Saint Paul Street, Suite 400, Denver, CO 80206, or by calling toll-free 888-267-1456 or by email to investorrelations@forumcapadvisors.com.
+Your election to receive reports in paper will apply to all funds held with your financial intermediary.